strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

     ...
 ```

-The authorization is is always configured for the whole Kafka cluster.
+The authorization is always configured for the whole Kafka cluster.
 It means that when the authorization is enabled, through the corresponding `authorization` property, it will be applied for all enabled listeners.
 When the `authorization` property is missing, no authorization will be enabled.